 How to stay on track with your savings goals

 As you increase your savings, it might feel difficult to stay on track.
-Like all habits, you’ll need to provide some positive reinforcement to ensure that you continue on your savings journey.
+You’ll need to provide some positive reinforcement to ensure that you continue on your savings journey as you build your savings habits.

 Even when things start to look better, you should continue to save.
 Hold on to your budget even when your financial life is easier.